Injective edge-coloring of graphs with given maximum degree: Introduction

 \begin{conjecture} For every subcubic graph $G$, $\chi_{\rm inj}'(G)\leq 6.$ \end{conjecture}

 Furthermore, for bipartite graphs, Ferdjallah et al.~\cite{FKR} proved stronger bounds: for any bipartite graph $G$ with maximum degree at most $\Delta$,

-and for every subcubic bipartite graph $G$, $\chi_{\rm inj}'(G)\leq 6.$ They posed the following conjecture: \begin{conjecture} For every subcubic bipartite graph, $\chi_{\rm inj}'(G)\leq 5$. \end{conjecture} If this conjecture is true, then $5$ is tight (see\cite{FKR}).\\ They also gave the exact upper bound of $5$ for the injective chromatic index of subcubic outerplanar graphs, and somewhat strengthened the result of Bu and Qi~\cite{BQ} for subcubic graphs mentioned above.
+and for every subcubic bipartite graph $G$, $\chi_{\rm inj}'(G)\leq 6.$ They posed the following conjecture: \begin{conjecture} For every subcubic bipartite graph, $\chi_{\rm inj}'(G)\leq 5$. \end{conjecture} If this conjecture is true, then $5$ is tight (see\cite{FKR}).

+Ferdjallah et al.~\cite{FKR} also gave the exact upper bound of $5$ for the injective chromatic index of subcubic outerplanar graphs, and somewhat strengthened the result of Bu and Qi~\cite{BQ} for subcubic graphs mentioned above.

 For graphs without $4$-cycles Mahdian~\cite{Ma00} proved stronger upper bounds even for strong chromatic index:

 \begin{theorem}[Mahdian~\cite{Ma00}] For every $C_4$-free graph $G$, \end{theorem}